 Additionally, under U.S. federal law, it may potentially be a violation of federal money laundering statutes for financial institutions to take any proceeds from marijuana sales or any other Schedule I substance.
 Canadian banks are also hesitant to deal with cannabis companies, due to the uncertain legal and regulatory framework of the industry.
 Banks and other financial institutions could be prosecuted and possibly convicted of money laundering for providing services to cannabis businesses.
 Under U.S. federal law, banks or other financial institutions that provide a cannabis business with a checking account, debit or credit card, small business loan, or any other service could be found guilty of money laundering or conspiracy.
-Despite these laws, the U.S. Department of the Treasury issued a memorandum in February of 2014 (the "FinCEN Memorandum") outlining the pathways for financial institutions must submit a "suspicious activity report" ("SAR") as required by federal money laundering laws.
+Despite these laws, the U.S. Department of the Treasury issued a memorandum in February of 2014 (the "FinCEN Memorandum") outlining the pathways for financial institutions to bank state-sanctioned marijuana businesses.
+Under these guidelines, financial institutions must submit a "suspicious activity report" ("SAR") as required by federal money laundering laws.
 These marijuana related SARs are divided into three categories: marijuana limited, marijuana priority, and marijuana terminated, based on the financial institution's belief that the marijuana business follows state law, is operating out of compliance with state law, or where the banking relationship has been terminated.